Skip to content

 }

 On the second line, after the fork has been created, the environment will select and use the fork in the test environment with vm.selectFork.
-The third line is just to demonstrate that the current fork, retrieved with vm.activeFork, is the same as the Moonbase Alpha fork.
+The third line just demonstrates that the current fork, retrieved with vm.activeFork, is the same as the Moonbase Alpha fork.

 The rest of the code tests capacity like you would expect a local test to.
 If you run the tests (with the -vvvv tag for extra logging), you'll see that it passes: